isomerpages/mlaw-corp/_about-us/4b-queries-under-other-law-related-agencies.md

   <b>Free Legal Advice</b>

-The Pro Bono Services Office coordinates and administers all pro bono initiatives of the Law Society, including the following:</p>
+The Pro Bono Services Office coordinates and administers all pro bono initiatives of the Law Society, including the following:

 <ul>
   <li>the Criminal Legal Aid Scheme;</li>